-Credit cards and other lines of credit come with a credit limit—the maximum you can spend before your lender stops providing money.
+Credit cards and other lines of credit typically have a maximum credit limit, which is the amount you can spend or borrow before your lender stops providing money.
 But those limits aren’t set in stone—they can rise or fall over time.

-Occasionally, lenders offer to increase your credit limit out of the blue.
-You might think it's a trap (why wouldn’t you want a higher limit?) but in many cases, there’s no catch.
-Especially if you have good credit and you always pay on time, this might be an offer worth accepting.
+Lenders occasionally offer to increase your credit limit out of the blue.
+You might think it's a trap (why wouldn’t you want a higher limit?), but in some cases, there’s no catch.
+Especially if you have good credit and you always pay on time, the offer might be worth accepting.

 Credit Limit Increases Can Help Credit Scores

 If a lender offers to increase your credit limit, that’s a good sign.
-The lender took a risk by offering any credit, and now they’re willing to take even more risk.
-During the financial crisis, things went the other way: lenders were slashing credit limits and closing accounts when they feared that borrowers would not be able to repay loans.
+The lender takes a risk by lending you money, and now they’re willing to increase that level of risk.
+For example, during the mortgage crisis and the financial turmoil surrounding COVID-19, things went the other way: Lenders slashed credit limits or closed accounts when they feared that borrowers would not be able to repay loans.

 A Free and Clear Offer?

-Now, whether or not you should accept the offer depends on the type of offer.
+Whether or not you should accept an offer from your lender depends on the nature of the offer.
 If your lender will increase your credit limit with no strings attached, go ahead and accept.
 But make sure that the offer is yours for the taking.
-If you need to “get approved” or “qualify,” think twice—because then it may look like you’re asking for more credit (which was never your intention).
-It’s best if they say something like “you’re preapproved.”
+If you need to “get approved” or “qualify,” think twice.
+In those cases, it may look like you’re requesting more credit from your lender (which was never your intention).
+It’s best if lenders can assure you that you’re already pre-approved.

 If you’re not sure, call your lender (the credit card company, for example) and ask.
-Find out if they will review your credit and if they need to know anything about your income.
+Find out if they need to review your credit and if they require any information about your income (or other financial details).

 Again, a “free” credit limit increase will only help your credit scores.
-You don’t need to spend any more than you’re currently spending—just think of it as an extra safety net that you’ll hopefully never use.
-The only reason to decline might be if you simply don’t trust yourself to leave that credit untapped; if you’ll spend more (without paying it off) just because you can, then tell your lender to leave things as-is.
+You don’t need to spend any more than you’re currently spending each month.
+Instead, you’re increasing the size of your safety net—which you’ll hopefully never use.
+The only reason to decline might be if you simply don’t trust yourself to leave that credit untapped.
+If you think you’ll spend more (without paying it off) just because you can, tell your lender to leave things unchanged.

 Requesting an Increase

-What’s more, the process of reviewing your account can actually hurt your credit—at least in the short term.
-Your credit card company will make an inquiry to check your credit, and a hard inquiry in particular makes it look like you’re shopping for more credit.
-If you’re about to get a large loan such as a home or auto loan, inquiries can cause problems.
+The process of reviewing your credit account can potentially hurt your credit scores, at least in the short term.
+Your credit card company will make an inquiry while checking your credit, and a hard inquiry, in particular, makes it look like you’re shopping for more credit.
+If you’re about to get a large loan, such as a home or auto loan, those inquiries can cause problems.

-All that said, sometimes it makes sense to request a credit limit increase: your credit scores might dip temporarily, but eventually things should improve.
+Sometimes it makes sense to request a credit limit increase.
+Your credit scores might dip temporarily, but eventually, things should improve.

-If you’re going to go for it, the best time to ask for an increase is when you don’t need it: ask when your account balance is low or zero (after you’ve made a payment), when you’ve got steady income from your job, and when you know your credit report is free of negative items.
+The best time to ask for an increase is when you don’t need it.
+Ask for a higher limit when your account balance is low or zero (after you make a payment, for example), when you have plenty of steady income from your job, and when you know your credit report is free of negative items.

-As part of your request, you may need to explain why you want an increase.
-The best way to answer is not to say that cash-flow is tight and you need to spend more (you probably won’t get approved anyway if you’re struggling).
+When you make a request, you may need to explain why you want a higher limit.
+Be honest and explain your motivations.
+You won’t do yourself any favors by saying that cash-flow is tight and you need to spend more (you probably won’t get approved anyway if you’re struggling).
 It’s better to explain that you’re just trying to keep your credit usage low relative to your credit limits and that you probably won’t use the entire amount available to you.
-This is completely reasonable, especially if your monthly spending eats up a large portion of your credit limit (again, it makes the most sense if you pay off your card every month—making minimum payments is a sign of trouble).
+That’s a very reasonable request, especially if your monthly spending regularly eats up a substantial portion of your credit limit (and it makes the most sense if you pay off your card every month—making minimum payments is a sign of trouble).

-If you're not into playing games with credit scoring models, there are other benefits to a higher limit.
-Having more money available means more options: you can use your credit card in an emergency, and (if you earn rewards on your card) you can use it for more types of purchases.
+If you're not into playing games with credit scoring models, there are other benefits to increasing your credit limit.
+Having more money available means more options.
+You can use your credit card in an emergency, and (if you earn rewards on your card) you can use it for large purchases.